 match $x isa company has name "AwesomePuppies"; aggregate ask;

-To find whether something is in the knowledge base, you just need to use the
+To find out whether something is in the knowledge graph, you just need to use the

 ask aggregate.
 If the

 get query returns no result, then the corresponding

 ask aggregate will return

 True.
 Nothing fancy, but very useful.
 Especially if you are building an app on top of Grakn.